Welcome to the 2022 2nd Grade Lacrosse Season

 Our goals for this year are to have the boys improve their skills and knowledge of lacrosse and to have fun playing games/scrimmages against other towns.

-•Format: We will practice once a week on either Saturdays or Sundays starting in mid/late March.
-We are hoping to schedule 6 or 7 scrimmages against other towns.
+•Format: We will practice once a week on either Saturdays or Sundays starting in April.
+We are hoping to schedule 1 or 2 scrimmages against other towns.
 It is possible that we may also add in a weekday practice as the season moves along.

 •Practices: We do not plan on practicing over Spring Break, on Mother’s Day or on Memorial Day weekend.
 Please have your boys at practice at least 15 minutes early so they can get their equipment on and we can start on time.
 Also, please monitor your emails for updates to practice times, locations and potential cancelations to account for weather, etc.

 •Communication and Changes: Team communication to the parents as well as any changes to times or locations will be handled via email to the group based on the contact information you provided when you signed up.
 There will be changes to times and locations.

 •Coaching and Volunteers: We are always looking for parents to volunteer their time to help with the success of the program.
 You do not need lacrosse specific knowledge, but you will need to complete the Rutgers Safety Training and the Chatham Background Check.

 •ROOTS: Respect for Rules, Opponents, Officials, Teammates and Self